mukulvain/Prop-Algo-Behaviour-Prediction-Model/README.md

 - Bid Depth ($Q_b$): Total volume available at the Best Bid.
 - Ask Depth ($Q_a$): Total volume available at the Best Ask.
 - Bid Deep Depth: Total volume available in the top 5 Bid levels.
-- Bid Deep Depth: Total volume available in the top 5 Ask levels.
+- Ask Deep Depth: Total volume available in the top 5 Ask levels.
 - Order Imbalance ($OI$): $\frac{Q_b - Q_a}{Q_b + Q_a}$.
 Indicates which side is "crowded".
 - Skewness: Calculated using the prices of the top 5 levels, weighted by their volume.
 It tells the model if liquidity is "leaning" far away from the mid-price.
 - Kurtosis: Measures if volume is concentrated at the top or spread out across many levels.